Published By Janet Gershen-Siegel at November 3rd, 2017

 And with an established business credit profile and score you can begin obtaining retail store and cash credit.

 But first off, what is trade credit?
-These trade lines are credit issuers who will give you initial credit when you have none now.
+These trade lines are credit issuers who will give you initial credit when you have average credit score or none now.
 Terms are ordinarily Net 30, instead of revolving.

 Net 30 accounts must be paid in full within 30 days.
 60 accounts need to be paid in full within 60 days.
 Unlike with revolving accounts, you have a set time when you have to pay back what you borrowed or the credit you made use of.